 Use jumper JBR1 to recover the BIOS settings on the motherboard.
+Refer to the table below for jumper settings.
 The default setting is Normal.

 BIOS Recovery Jumper Settings

 Jumper Setting Definition

 Pins 1-2 Normal

 Pins 2-3 BIOS Recovery